learnk8s/learnk8s.io/_blog/why-kube/index.md

 And they used Kubernetes to scale their machine learning model in the cloud.

-The details of their cluster?
+Wondering the details of their cluster?

 _128000 vCPUs_